gmarland/lawnmower/README.md

 ## Installation

-You can easily include lawnmowerJS in an HTML file by linking to script and CSS file on the CDN:
+You can easily include lawnmower in an HTML file by linking to script and CSS file on the CDN:

 <pre>
 &lt;head&gt;